 This classification scheme is consistent with my many years of experience in these fields of science and also based on sound scientific and methodological grounds.
 It therefore informs an analysis of causality that is necessarily based upon toxicology, epidemiology and other similar sciences.

 IV.
 SUMMARY OF OPINIONS

-In my view, the water at Camp Lejeune, which was contaminated with significant levels of benzene, trichloroethylene (TCE), perchloroethylene (PCE), and vinyl chloride, causes bladder cancer.
-Each of these toxins has meaningful scientific evidence supporting its causality to bladder cancer.
-This is especially true given the reduced standard at issue in this litigation, an as likely as not standard or equipoise.
+In my view, the water at Camp Lejeune, which was contaminated with significant levels of benzene, trichloroethylene (TCE), perchloroethylene (PCE), and vinyl chloride, causes Parkinson's Disease (PD).